OriAna194/Contour-Of-Rectangles/README.md

 # 📐 Finding the Contour of a Set of Rectangles

 ⚠️ **Important Note**: While the implementation follows the resources provided, the code is currently **not producing the expected results**.
 The uploaded image demonstrates the incorrect output generated so far.
-Any insights or fixes are welcome!

 ---

 ## 🚀 What This Code Does